-Given persistently high rates of youth unemployment in British Columbia-at 13.6 percent, more than double the national average-preparing youth to follow an entrepreneurial path is not only an acceptable choice, but also a strategic decision.
-There are programs in BC and in Canada that introduce youth to career pathways, but not enough focus on developing practical entrepreneurial skills.
-It will take the combined support and involvement from all sectors, including businesses, to address the need for more support to develop BC and Canada's future business owners.
+Given persistently high rates of youth unemployment in British Columbia-at 8.6%1, three percent higher than the national average2 -preparing youth to follow an entrepreneurial path is not only an acceptable choice, but also a strategic decision.
+There are programs in B.C. and in Canada that introduce youth to career paths, but there is not enough focus on developing practical entrepreneurial skills.
+It will take the combined support and involvement from all sectors, including businesses, to address the need for more support to develop B.C. and Canada's future business owners.